truquy/remove_CLI_Rust/README.md

 # remove_CLI_Rus
 2024/11/25
-This project will remove the given found if it was found in the directory
+This project will remove the given filename if it was found in the directory